Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Results and discussion

-Lastly, we verify that the computational time for the SRDA is much less than that for the EnKF.
-The elapsed times for the simulations from $t = 4$ to $24$ were measured using a single process on a CPU (Intel Xeon Gold 6326), where GPUs were not utilized.
-For the SRDA, in addition to the assimilation by the encoder, the LR forecast was super-resolved by the SR model at each output time step.
-The average wall time was 21.5 s for the SRDA, considerably less than 205.7 s for the EnKF.
-This difference mainly stems from the calculation of the ensemble evolution, which is not required in the SRDA.
-In summary, the results of this study suggest that the SRDA can accurately infer HR flow states with a reduced computational cost.
+The computational time of the SRDA is much less than that of the EnKF.
+The elapsed times for the simulations from $t = 0$ to 20 were measured using a single process on a CPU (Intel Xeon Gold 6326).
+For the SRDA, in addition to the assimilation by the encoder, the LR forecast was super-resolved by the SR model at every output time step ($\Delta t = 0.25$).
+The average wall time was 21.3 s for the SRDA, considerably less than 205.7 s for the EnKF.
+This difference is mainly due to the calculation of the ensemble evolution, which is not required in the SRDA.